 MORE ABOUT MARTIN

-Martin Hassellöv leads the research group on marine environmental nanochemistry, studying marine pollution in its solid form, from nanometer scale to the ecosystem level.
-The marine environment is subjected today to multiple stressors, including ocean acidification, climate change, overfishing and pollution.
+Martin Hassellöv leads the research group on marine environmental nanochemistry, studying marine pollution in its solid form, from the nanometer scale to the ecosystem level.
+The marine environment is subjected today to multiple stressors, including ocean acidification, climate change, overfishing, and pollution.
 The pollutants may consist of molecular contaminants, but also in solid forms.
-The solid forms of marine pollution includes both objects that are very real, as the massive plastic pollution of the oceans, including the smallest particles; the so-called micro-plastic, but also synthetic nanoparticles.
-Today we know that microplastics (<5 mm) is found in all sea basins, in deep-sea sediments, in isolated mountain lakes and even embedded in Arctic sea ice.
-In addition, microplastics is found in hundreds of different species of marine life including seabirds, fish and mammals.
-The extent to which synthetic nanoparticles involves or could involve an environmental impact is the focus of intensive research.
-Knowledge of nanoparticles occurrence, its environmental properties and toxicities were limited by major analytical challenges, which is one of the core activities of our research group, which has a unique set of instruments for the analysis and characterization of contaminant particles from the nano to the millimeter scale in real environmental samples.
+The solid forms of marine pollution include objects that are very real, such as the massive plastic pollution of the oceans, including the smallest particles; the so-called micro-plastic, but also synthetic nanoparticles.
+Today we know that microplastics (<5 mm) are found in all sea basins, in deep-sea sediments, in isolated mountain lakes, and even embedded in Arctic sea ice.
+In addition, microplastics are found in hundreds of different species of marine life including seabirds, fish, and mammals.
+The extent to which synthetic nanoparticles involve or could involve an environmental impact is the focus of intensive research.
+Knowledge of nanoparticles occurrence, their environmental properties, and toxicities was limited by major analytical challenges, which is one of the core activities of our research group, which has a unique set of instruments for the analysis and characterization of contaminant particles from the nano to the millimeter scale in real environmental samples.